eliben/go-sudoku/README.md

   strings, emitting boards back to output and solving Sudoku puzzles.
-The basic solver uses constraint propagation and recursive search and is based on [Peter Norvig's old post](https://norvig.com/sudoku.html), although the Go code is much faster than Norvig's Python (about 100x faster, also due to some optimizations in board representation).
+The basic solver uses constraint propagation and recursive search and is based on [Peter Norvig's old post](https://norvig.com/sudoku.html), although the Go code is about 100x faster than Norvig's Python (faster compiled language but also an optimized board representation).

   Contains additional functionality like finding _all_ the solutions of a given puzzle and not just a single solution.